recc-tech/tech/docs/creating-events.md

-# Creating BoxCast and Church Online Platform Events (LIVE)
+# Creating BoxCast and Church Online Platform Events (Live-type)

 This guide is meant to structure the creation of new events on the BoxCast and Church Online Platform.
-If you would like to create new events for rebroadcast events, click [here]().
+If you would like to create new events for __rebroadcast-type events__, click [here]().

 ## BoxCast
 1. Go to the "New Broadcast" section.